JustDj-Git/Iconizer/README.md

 ### System Requirements

 - Windows PowerShell 5.1 or PowerShell Core 6+
-- .NET Framework (for image processing)
+- .NET Framework for image processing
-- Administrative privileges (for some system folders)
+- Administrative privileges for some system folders

 ### File Safety

 - Always test on a small folder set first
-- Use `-NoForce` flag to preserve existing customizations
+- Use `-noforce` flag to preserve existing customizations

 ### Performance Considerations